wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 To make a view ready for accessibility these are the rules that should govern the content descriptions that are set.

 * Do not include the type of the control.
 TalkBack will automatically announce the description you have set and the type.
 * Ensure that each description is unique.
-This ensures that TalkBack is able to communicate different views of the same type to the user without causing any confusion.
+This ensures that TalkBack can communicate different views of the same type to the user without causing any confusion.
 This is especially useful in list controls such as `ListView` or `RecyclerView` where a view template is being used for each row with similar controls.
 In such cases, each row should have unique content descriptions.
 * Like all strings, content descriptions should be localized for maximum support in all languages.

 #### Activity titles
 When an Activity comes to the foreground, TalkBack announces it’s title.
-When the activity has no title, TalkBack announces the name of the application which might confuse the user -> **_set a title to all visible activities_**, either in `AndroidManifest` or using `Activity.setTitle()` method.
+When the activity has no title, TalkBack announces the name of the application, which might confuse the user -> **_set a title to all visible activities_**, either in `AndroidManifest` or using `Activity.setTitle()` method.

 #### Images
 Set `contentDescription` attribute to all ImageViews (null is a valid value).